skrub-data/skrub/doc/guides/table_report/03_finding_correlated_columns.rst

 .. _user_guide_table_report_associations:

-How to find correlated columns in a datarame
+How to find correlated columns in a dataframe
 ============================================

 In addition to |TableReport|'s **Associations** tab, you can compute associations